Managing development

 Long-term stream flow trends

-Climate change is expected to further reduce freshwater flows to the estuary and this will cause saline water from the ocean to penetrate further upstream.
+Climate change is expected to further reduce freshwater flows to the estuary, and this will cause saline water from the ocean to penetrate further upstream.
 This will reduce habitat for freshwater fauna and flora and may affect breeding cycles of fish and other fauna that rely on consistent patterns of freshwater flow in the estuary to stimulate migration and reproduction.

 The future

-DBCA will work with other water management agencies to examine the feasibility of delivering environmental flows to other sections of river downstream of impoundments.
+DBCA will work with other water management agencies to examine the feasibility of delivering environmental flows to other sections of waterways downstream of impoundments.
 In the short-term, the focus will be on the Canning and Helena rivers.

 The Perth metropolitan area lies on the Swan Coastal Plain, a relatively flat sedimentary zone located between the Darling Scarp to the east and the Indian Ocean to the west.
-This zone superficially consists of mostly infertile sandy soils with limited nutrient holding capacity and a shallow groundwater table expressed as ephemeral wetlands.
+This zone consists of mostly sandy soils with limited nutrient holding capacity and a shallow groundwater table expressed as ephemeral wetlands.

 The urban drainage system includes: